vitaflo/Inc/README.md

 * In Inc.js (non-minified) you can set the `devEnv` (Dev Environment) to `true` or `false`.
 * `true`     keeps the inc comments in the DOM.
 * `false` removes the inc comments from the DOM (default).
-* The minified JS does not have this feature.
+* The minified JS does not have this feature and always removes inc comments.

 ### Requirements
 * Inc.js needs a webserver to run correctly (because of AJAX calls).
 If you’re developing locally and are on a Mac, you can easily get a webserver running.
 Open the Terminal,  go to your project folder and use the command: `python -m SimpleHTTPServer`